 - Students may receive Graduate School funding to attend conferences or workshops once per academic year (see General Guidelines).
-The start date of the intended conference or workshop travel should be ON or AFTER the first day of each academic year.
-Only in exceptional circumstances, and with the approval of the Manager of the Academic Affairs Section, may funding be granted for more than one conference or workshop travel (or other educational activity) during any given academic year. - A Business Travel Form must be submitted at least THREE months prior to the start date of the conference or workshop travel, even if an acceptance notice has not yet been received. - Application documents, materials and information: - Business Travel Form (under "Application: Conference & Workshop Travel") - Airfare quotation(s) - Endorsement from the lab rotation supervisor or course provider affected by the period of absence, or from the thesis supervisor (and co-supervisor, if applicable).
-Endorsements should include the conference or workshop name and the period of absence from OIST. - Conference or workshop information (website, etc.) - Invitation letter or acceptance letter from the conference or workshop organizer.
+The start date of the intended conference or workshop travel should be ON or AFTER the first day of each academic year. - A Business Travel Form must be submitted at least THREE months prior to the departure date of the conference or workshop travel, even if an acceptance notice has not yet been received. - Application documents, materials and information: - Business Travel Form (under "Application: Conference & Workshop Travel") - Conference or workshop information (website, etc.) - Invitation letter or acceptance letter from the conference or workshop organizer.
 This is not required at the time of submission, but the student should provide the letter to the Graduate School via email (gs-travel@oist.jp) as soon as it is received.
 Flight tickets should be purchased only AFTER receipt of the letter has been confirmed by the Graduate School. - Additional documents and materials may be required as necessary.